 Mold material is chosen based on what you’re casting, how many pulls you need, and how much detail the part requires.
 The most common options:

-• Silicone rubber.
+- Silicone rubber.
 The workhorse of studio and small-production mold making.
 Flexible, highly detailed, releases easily from most cast materials without release agents, and durable enough for dozens to hundreds of pulls.
 Best for complex geometry and undercuts.
-Shore hardness varies — softer silicones capture fine detail; firmer silicones hold their shape better for larger parts.
+Shore hardness varies — softer silicones capture fine detail; firmer silicones hold their shape better on larger parts.
+Platinum-cure silicones also tolerate a wider range of cast materials than tin-cure formulas, which can inhibit certain resins.

-• Urethane rubber.
-Less expensive than silicone and faster to cure.
+- Urethane rubber.
+Less expensive than silicone and faster to cure, which matters on tight timelines.
 Good for larger molds where silicone cost would be prohibitive.
-More sensitive to moisture and requires careful surface preparation.
+More sensitive to moisture during cure and requires careful surface preparation and release agent application.

-• Plaster.
+- Plaster.
 Rigid, inexpensive, and excellent for flat or low-relief surfaces.
-Used extensively in architectural restoration for ornamental plaster reproduction.
+Used extensively in architectural restoration for ornamental plaster reproduction — our work restoring decorative plasterwork at the James Earl Jones Theatre in Manhattan is one example of this kind of project.
 Not suitable for complex undercuts without multi-part construction.

-• Fiberglass.
+- Fiberglass.
 Used for large rigid molds in marine, automotive, and industrial applications.
 Strong and dimensionally stable over large areas.
-Requires more setup than rubber molds but produces excellent surface quality.
+Requires more setup than rubber molds but produces excellent surface quality and holds tight tolerances across big parts.

 What Materials Are Used in Casting?